Let the World In

 Technology and the News

 Rauschenberg frequently explored modern technology as both a tool and a motif in prints of the late 1960s.
 Booster from 1967 is an innovative self-portrait that features a life-size column of x-ray images representing Rauschenberg's body.
 Produced at Gemini G.E.L.
-(Graphic Editions Limited), a Los Angeles print workshop known for harnessing new techniques and materials for creative ends, the six-foot lithograph and screenprint was at that time the largest hand-pulled, single-sheet print.
+(Graphic Editions Limited), a Los Angeles print workshop known for harnessing new techniques and materials for creative ends, the six-foot lithograph and screenprint was at that time one of the largest hand-pulled lithographs ever made.
 With its impressive scale and commanding presence, Booster challenged the dominance of painting as a medium.

 After witnessing the launch of the Apollo 11 mission to the moon in the summer of 1969, Rauschenberg created his Stoned Moon Series: thirty-four prints produced at Gemini G.E.L. that integrated diverse brush and crayon strokes with NASA photographs, maps, and blueprints.
 The series culminated with Sky Garden, a brilliantly colored print whose scale was even larger than that of Booster.